 What is in it?

 The active ingredient is Procaine, also known as Novocaine.
-It is typically used as a local anesthetic.
-Other ingredients include benzoic acid, potassium metabisulfite, and disodium phosphate.
+It is typically used as a local anaesthetic.
+Other ingredients include benzoic acid, potassium Metabisulfite, and Disodium Phosphate.

 How Does it Perform In Clinical Trials?